sloshy/fs2-es/microsite/docs/docs/testing.md

 import cats.effect._
 import cats.implicits._
 import dev.rpeters.fs2.es.testing.ReplayableEventState
-import scala.concurrent.ExecutionContext.global

-//Allows us to do concurrent actions, not required if using IOApp implicit val cs = IO.contextShift(global)

 //Creates a new ReplayableEventState on each invocation that adds integers to state val newState = ReplayableEventState[IO].manualTotal[Int, Int](0)(_ + _)